H225M Cougar Medium Multimission Helicopter, France

-The EC 725 medium-sized (11t), twin-engine helicopter is a member of the Cougar helicopter family developed by Eurocopter.
-The helicopter has been developed in the military EC 725 version and in a civil EC 225 version.
+The H225M (previously known as EC 725) medium-sized (11t), twin-engine helicopter is a member of the Cougar helicopter family developed by Eurocopter.
+The aircraft has been developed in the military H225M version and a civil EC 225 version.

 The helicopter completed its first flight in November 2000 and is now in service in ten countries worldwide.
-The French Air Force, the launch customer, ordered six EC 725s for use in a combat search and rescue role.
+The French Air Force, the launch customer, ordered six H225Ms for use in a combat search-and-rescue (CSAR) role.
 The first was delivered in February 2005 and deliveries concluded in May 2007.
-The French Special Operations Command ordered eight EC 725 helicopters in November 2002.
+The French Special Operations Command ordered eight H225M helicopters in November 2002.

-French EC 725 helicopters were deployed in 2006 in Lebanon to aid evacuation of personnel, as well as in Afghanistan.
+French H225M helicopters were deployed in 2006 in Lebanon to aid evacuation of personnel, as well as in Afghanistan.
 Two helicopters have been stationed in Kabul since the beginning of 2007, in support of the Nato International Security Force.
-The EC 725 is used for more than 95% of operations in Kabul.
+The H225M is used for more than 95% of operations in Kabul.

 Orders and deliveries of Eurocopter's helicopter

-Two EC 725 helicopters have also been ordered by Dirgantara for the Indonesian Air Force.
+Two H225M helicopters have also been ordered by Dirgantara for the Indonesian Air Force.
 In April 2012, Eurocopter received an order from PT Dirgantara Indonesia / Indonesian Aerospace to supply six additional helicopters for the Indonesian Air Force.
-The deliveries will start in 2014.
+The delivery of first helicopter was concluded in November 2014.

-In September 2008, Malaysia announced the selection of the EC 725 for an initial order of 12 helicopters.
+In September 2008, Malaysia announced the selection of the H225M for an initial order of 12 helicopters.
 However, the contract award has been indefinitely delayed due to budgetary constraints.
-Eurocopter signed a cooperation contract with the Malaysian Ministry of Defence at the 49th Paris air show in June 2011, related to the supply of the 12 EC 725 helicopters to the Royal Malaysian Air Force (RMAF) for search and rescue (SAR) operations.
+Eurocopter signed a cooperation contract with the Malaysian Ministry of Defence at the 49th Paris Air Show in June 2011, related to the supply of the 12 H225M helicopters to the Royal Malaysian Air Force (RMAF) for search-and-rescue (SAR) operations.

-These new aircraft will replace the existing fleet of Sikorsky S-61 Sea King rotorcraft.
-The first two helicopters were delivered in December 2012 and the remaining will be delivered between 2013 and 2014.
+These new aircraft replaced the existing fleet of Sikorsky S-61 Sea King rotorcraft.
+The first two helicopters were delivered in December 2012 and the remaining units were delivered between 2013 and 2014.

-In March 2010, the Mexican Air Force ordered six EC 725 helicopters from Eurocopter.
+In March 2010, the Mexican Air Force ordered six H225M helicopters from Eurocopter.
 These helicopters will be used for transport and civil security missions.
-Another six EC 725 rotorcraft were ordered by the Mexican Air Force in September 2010, increasing the total number of aircraft orders to 12.
-The Mexican Navy ordered nine EC 725 helicopters to carry out combat search and rescue (CSAR), medical evacuation (MEDEVAC) and troop transport missions.
+Another six H225M rotorcraft were ordered by the Mexican Air Force in September 2010, increasing the total number of aircraft orders to 12.
+The Mexican Navy ordered nine H225M helicopters to carry out CSAR, medical evacuation (MEDEVAC) and troop transport missions.

-In July 2009, the EC 725 was presented on the static display at the Royal International Air Tattoo, at RAF Fairford.
-In September 2009, it was displayed at Defence Systems & Equipment International event, held in London.
+In July 2009, the H225M was presented on the static display at the Royal International Air Tattoo, at RAF Fairford.
+In September 2009, it was displayed at Defence Systems & Equipment International event, held in London, UK.

-The new EC 725 is based on the proven fuselage and structural design of the Cougar mk2, with a new five-bladed main rotor and reinforced main gearbox.
+The new H225M is based on the proven fuselage and structural design of the Cougar mk2, with a new five-bladed main rotor and reinforced main gearbox.
 The helicopter also has a new integrated display suite and piloting system.
-The new EC 725 version is able to carry a much higher military payload at a faster speed, while it also has an increased range.
+The new H225M version is able to carry a much higher military payload at a faster speed, while it also has an increased range.

-In May 2012, Eurocopter received a letter of intent (LoI) from the Republic of Kazakhstan to deliver 20 EC 725 helicopters.
+In May 2012, Eurocopter received a letter of intent (LoI) from the Republic of Kazakhstan to deliver 20 H225M helicopters.

-In September 2012, the Royal Thai Air Force ordered four EC 725 search and rescue helicopters.
-Deliveries are scheduled for 2015.
+In September 2012, the Royal Thai Air Force ordered four H225M search and rescue helicopters.
+Deliveries were concluded in August 2015.
+Two more helicopters were ordered in 2016 for delivery in 2019.

-The aircraft is suitable for a wide range of missions: tactical troop transport, special operations, search and rescue, combat search and rescue, maritime surveillance, humanitarian support logistic ground support, medical evacuation and shipborne operations.
+The aircraft is suitable for a wide range of missions such as tactical troop transport, special operations, SAR, CSAR, maritime surveillance, humanitarian support logistic ground support, medical evacuation and shipborne operations.
 The ferry flight range is more than 1,200nm.

-In the tactical troop transport role the helicopter can carry 19 troops over a 250nm radius of action.
-In the combat search and rescue role, the EC 725 is able to rescue a downed crew at a radius of action of 280nm.
+In the tactical troop transport role, the helicopter can carry 19 troops over a 250nm radius of action.
+In the CSAR role, the H225M is able to rescue a downed crew at a radius of action of 280nm.

 Design features of the twin-engine helicopter